guanjue/snapshot/README.md

 ##
-# Output for testing data
+# Outputs for testing data
 All output files will be put into the `output_folder`
 ##
 ## Output matrix and bed files